Karnataka Tamils

-The Karnataka Tamils are a social community of Tamil language speakers living in Bangalore, capital city of the Indian state of Karnataka and Mysore, Mandya, Kolar, Chamrajnagar, and other districts of old Mysore Kingdom.
+The Karnataka Tamils are a social community of Tamil language speakers living in Bangalore, capital city of the Indian state of Karnataka and Mysore, Mandya, Kolar Gold Fields, Chamrajnagar, and other districts of old Mysore Kingdom.
 According to The Hindu newspaper, Tamil-speaking settlers migrated to Bangalore in four major waves, the first after the 10th century; the second during the Vijayanagara period; and the third, in the 18th century, after the need for government service required by British East India Company who built the train tracks in Bangalore.
-Lastly now most Tamilians move to Bangalore for work.
-However some may say both kannadiga and Tamil were there from the first.
+Until 1950, some parts of Karnataka was part of the erstwhile Madras Presidency.
+However some may say both Kannadiga and Tamils were there from the very beginning.
 According to census 1991, people speaking Tamil as mother tongue in Bangalore formed about 21%.
 There are 2.1 million Tamils living in Karnataka as of 2011 Census report.

 History

 According to Srinivas, at the end of the tenth century, the Cholas from Tamil Nadu began to penetrate in areas east of Bangalore; it later began to extend its control over parts of present-day Bangalore, such as Domlur on the eastern side of the city.
 Around 1004, during the reign of Rajendra Chola I, the Cholas defeated the Western Gangas, and captured Bangalore.
 In the 19th century, Bangalore essentially became a twin city, with the "pētē", whose residents were predominantly Kannadigas, and the "cantonment" created by the British, whose residents were predominantly British and Tamils.